ahadjawaid/multi-armed-bandits/README.md

 _, reward, _, _, _ = env.step()
 ```

-Similarlly we can create a multi armed bandit with up to 10 arms
+Similarlly we can use up to 10 arms for the preregistered environments

 ```python
 import gym